wojciechszmelczerczyk/login-page-ui-tests/README.md

 ## Description

-Sample test cases for the [login form](http://uitestingplayground.com/sampleapp).
+Sample test cases for the [Sample page](http://uitestingplayground.com/sampleapp).

 ## Table of contents